kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 #### Syntax:
 	void Network :: shuffleDataIndices(vector<T> data_indices);
 #### Parameters:
-It take one parameter which is a vector to the data indices that has to be shuffled.
+It take one parameter which is a vector of the data indices that has to be shuffled.
 #### Description:
 This method shuffles the data indices passed to it.
 It consists of a loop which goes through the data indices and performs the operation of shuffling the data.